AdaPool: Exponential Adaptive Pooling for Information-Retaining Downsampling: Methodology

 \subsection{Smooth approximated maximum pooling}

-Similarly to creating a method for discovering the smooth approximated average within a kernel region we also discuss the formulation of downsampling based on the smooth approximated maximum which has been recently introduced as \textit{SoftPool} \cite{stergiou2021refining}.
-For clarity, and in-line with the used terminology, we refer to SoftPool as the exponential maximum (eM).
+Complementary to the smooth approximated average within a kernel region, we discuss the formulation of downsampling based on the smooth approximated maximum which has been recently introduced as \textit{SoftPool} \cite{stergiou2021refining}.
+For clarity, and in line with the used terminology, we refer to SoftPool as exponential maximum pooling (\textit{e}MPool).

-The motivation behind the use of the exponential maximum is influenced by the cortex neural simulations of Riesenhuber and Poggio \cite{riesenhuber1999hierarchical} and Boureau's \textit{et al.} \cite{boureau2010theoretical} downsampling hand-coded features.
-The method is based on the natural exponent ($e$), which ensures that larger activations will have a greater effect on the final output.
-The operation is differentiable, similarly to the exponential average, with kernel region activations assigned proportional gradients during backpropagation.
+The motivation behind the use of the exponential maximum is influenced by the cortex neural simulations \cite{boureau2010theoretical,riesenhuber1999hierarchical} that downsample hand-coded features.
+The method is based on the natural exponent ($e$), which ensures that larger activations will have a greater effect on the final output while also ensuring that a minimum weight value is assigned to the lowest activations.

 The weights in exponential maximum pooling (\textit{e}MPool) are used as non-linear transforms based on the value of the corresponding activation.
-Higher-valued activations will become more dominant than the lower-valued ones.
-As the majority of pooling operations are performed over high-dimensional feature spaces, highlighting the activations with greater effect is more balanced than the selection of the maximum activation.
-In the latter case, discarding the majority of the activations presents the risk of loosing important information.
+Higher-valued activations will become more dominant than lower-valued ones.
+As the majority of pooling operations are performed over high-dimensional feature spaces, highlighting the activations with greater effect is more balanced than the selection of the maximum activation alone.
+In the latter case, discarding the majority of the activations presents the risk of losing important information.

 The output of \textit{e}MPool is produced through a summation of all weighted activations within the kernel region $\mathbf{R}$: